 As an entrepreneur, social media is your best friend (free, ubiquitous marketing!), but in a busy startup with what feels like an endless to-do list, it probably seems like just another chore.
 It’s absolutely a smart investment of your time to spend 45-55 minutes each day in your social channels, and the social media hacks below will show you how you can make the most of your time:

 No need to toil over original blog posts or rack your brain constructing the perfect photo meme; chances are, someone has already done it for you.
 Keep an eye on what others in your industry are saying on their social channels by using services like Hootsuite that alert you in real time when someone mentions a key phrase or hashtag.
 Then, share, like, or retweet it.
-Not only does this provide free, easy-to-come-by content for you, it generates industry good will and builds relationships with complementary services.
+Not only does this provide free, easy-to-come-by content for you, but it also generates industry goodwill and builds relationships with complementary services.

 Another way to find fresh content is by setting up Google alerts for keywords that are pertinent to your product or service.
 These will be delivered to your email as often as you like and will save you the trouble of conducting the searches yourself.
 If you reblog a piece, always give credit to the source and link to their original post (and proceed with caution).
 This increases visibility and builds good relationships with bloggers and other websites, and is simply the right thing to do.